DariusKiuberis/react-ui/README.md

 TSDX scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to run TSDX in one terminal :

 ```bash
 npm start # or yarn start